lingtalfi/Light/personal/mydoc/pages/notation/light-execute-notation.md

 Light execute notation
 =============
-2020-08-14 -> 2020-10-05
+2020-08-14 -> 2020-11-27

-The **light execute notation** allows for plugin authors to use a powerful syntax to call php methods.
+The **light execute notation** allows for plugin authors to use a syntax to call methods from php classes and/or light services.

 The notation must have one of the following format: